-46. An APRA-regulated institution's internal audit function must review any proposed outsourcing of a material business activity and regularly review and report to the Board or Board Audit Committee on compliance with the institution's outsourcing policy.
-Where APRA has exempted an institution from having a dedicated internal audit function, or approved alternative arrangements under CPS 510, APRA may also vary the requirements of this paragraph.

-47. APRA may request the external auditor of an APRA-regulated institution, or an appropriate external expert, to provide an assessment of the risk management processes in place with respect to an arrangement to outsource a material business activity.
+- 44. An institution's internal audit function must review any proposed outsourcing of a material business activity and regularly review and report to the Board or Board Audit Committee on compliance with the institution's outsourcing policy.
+Where APRA has exempted an institution from having a dedicated internal audit function, or approved alternative arrangements under Prudential Standard CPS 510 Governance, APRA may also vary the requirements of this paragraph. - 45.
+APRA may request the external auditor of an institution, or an appropriate external expert, to provide an assessment of the risk management processes in place with respect to an arrangement to outsource a material business activity.
 This could cover areas such as information technology systems, data security, internal control frameworks and business continuity plans.
 Such reports will be paid for by the institution and must be made available to APRA.